mahdialmusaad/opengl-voxel-game/README.md

 Commands are also available to make exploring and editing the world easier!
 The implementations can be seen in the [application source file](https://github.com/mahdialmusaad/badcraft/blob/main/src/Utility/Application.cpp) ('ApplyChat' function)
 - /tp x y z - Teleport to specified x, y and z coordinates.
 Scientific notation and other keywords are allowed (e.g. inf, NaN).
 - /speed n - Change the player's current speed to the specified value.
-- /tick n - Change the game tick speed to the specified value (affects how fast time passes in-game)
+- /tick n - Change the tick speed to the specified value, which affects the speed at which in-game time passes.
+- /time n - Change the current in-game time to the specified value.
 - /exit - Exits the game.
-What did you expect?
-- /dcmp id - (DEBUG) Outputs the assembly code of the specified shader ID into 'bin.txt'
 - /fill x<sub>1</sub> y<sub>1</sub> z<sub>1</sub>  x<sub>2</sub> y<sub>2</sub> z<sub>2</sub> id - Fills from the first position to the second with the specified block ID*

 \*A full list of all the blocks and their associated IDs and properties can be found in the [settings header file](https://github.com/mahdialmusaad/badcraft/blob/main/src/World/Generation/Settings.hpp).